Honesty, Respect, Compassion,

 What is one funny/quirky/interesting thing that no-one knows about you?

-“No one ever guesses I’m Samoan … I’ve been mistaken for, Northern Indian, Italian, Fijian, PNG, Colombian, Mexican, Argentinian, Hawaiian and South African.”
+“No one ever guesses I’m Samoan … I’ve been mistaken for Northern Indian, Italian, Fijian, Papua New Guinean, Colombian, Mexican, Argentinian, Hawaiian and South African.”

 Who is your favourite Superhero and why?

-Plus, I grew up watching superman movies with Christopher Reeves and then watching Lois and Clark tv show.
+Plus, I grew up watching superman movies with Christopher Reeves and then watching the Lois and Clark TV show.”

 What is your superpower?